JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 do this for the first time.

 To view the complete structure of your mobile multiplatform project, switch the view from **Android** to **Project**.
-You can [understand the KMM project structure](multiplatform-mobile-understand-project-structure.md) and how you can use this.
+You can [understand the project structure](multiplatform-mobile-understand-project-structure.md) and how you can use this.

 ![Select the Project view](select-project-view.png){width=200}